-Silkies can live, on average, for about 7 to 8 years.
+On average, Silkies have a lifespan of about 7 to 8 years.
 While they aren’t exactly the most abundant egg layers, they can lay about 2 to 3 eggs a week or about 100-120 eggs per year.

 3. Asil or Aseel from India

 If you are keen to exploring another ancient Asian breed, you can always check out the Asil or Aseel chicken from India.
 You might have seen these chickens around, specifically the roosters in cockfights.
 It’s known to be one of the strongest chicken breeds out there, and they make good gamecocks.
 They are basically kings of that arena!